 The 88th Regular Texas Legislative Session ended on May 29, 2023.
 Many legislators on both sides of the aisle prioritized kids, and CHILDREN AT RISK is celebrating some big wins for young Texans.
-From a constitutional amendment that will positively impact child care providers and working families to important new protections for victims of human trafficking, we have seen progress for children in a variety of areas.
+From a constitutional amendment that will positively impact child care providers and working families to important new protections for victims of human trafficking, we have seen progress for children across a variety of issues.

-Over the 140-days of the 2023 Regular Texas Legislative Session, leadership and staff at CHILDREN AT RISK showed up strong, registered support for bills 79 times and provided expert testimony on legislation 29 times.
+Over the 140 days of the 2023 Regular Texas Legislative Session, staff at CHILDREN AT RISK registered support for bills 79 times and provided expert testimony on legislation 29 times.
 CHILDREN AT RISK organized four Advocacy Rallies to promote legislation on early childhood education, human trafficking, racial equity, and basic needs that brought hundreds of new and seasoned advocates to the Capitol.

 There is still much work to do in Texas.
 Many issues went unaddressed, and several important pieces of legislation and budget items failed to pass.
-Texas even went backwards in some areas of education and well-being.
-With nearly 50% of children living in low-income families, Texas citizens, policy makers, and advocates need to come together to ensure all children are safe, healthy, and receive quality education.
-This legislative report highlights wins and calls attention to missed opportunities, so that we can all address them in the future.
+Texas even went backward in some areas of education and well-being.
+With nearly 50% of children living in low-income families, Texas citizens, policymakers, and advocates need to come together to ensure all children are safe, healthy, and receive quality education.
+This legislative report highlights wins and calls attention to missed opportunities so that we can all address them in the future.

-Children at Risk is particularly excited about these legislative wins and honored to have played a major role in drafting legislation and passing the bills.
+CHILDREN AT RISK is particularly excited about these legislative wins and is honored to have played a key role in drafting legislation and passing the bills.
 We are grateful to our elected officials and partners without whom none of this work would be possible.